rust-lang/rust/doc/tutorial-tasks.md

 each other to detect when failure has occurred.

 Rust tasks have dynamically sized stacks.
-When a task is first created it starts off with a small amount of stack (in the hundreds to low thousands of bytes, depending on plattform), and more stack is added as needed.
+When a task is first created it starts off with a small amount of stack (currently in the low thousands of bytes, depending on platform) and more stack is acquired as needed.
 A Rust task will never run off the end of the stack as is possible in many other languages, but they do have a stack budget, and if a Rust task exceeds its stack budget then it will fail safely.

 Tasks make use of Rust's type system to provide strong memory safety guarantees, disallowing shared mutable state.
 Communication between